zhullyb/monyhar/monyhar/docs/emacs.md

     *   `company-ycmd`
     *   `flycheck-ycmd`
 1. [More info on configuring emacs-ycmd](https://github.com/abingham/emacs-ycmd#quickstart)
-    1. Assuming your checkout of Chromium is in `~/dev/blink`, i.e. this is the directory in which you find the `src`folder, create a symbolic link as
+    1. Assuming your checkout of Monyhar is in `~/dev/blink`, i.e. this is the directory in which you find the `src`folder, create a symbolic link as
         follows: